 We planned to leave at 4 am in the morning today but thanks to all the food and sightseeing, couldn’t wake up until 7.
-Finally, we started for Udaipur at around 8 via Jodhpur but it turned out to be a bad decision since the road for approx 20 km was completely broken.
+As per our Jodhpur Udaipur itinerary, we started for Udaipur at around 8 via Jodhpur but it turned out to be a bad decision, since the road for approx 20 km was completely broken.
 Meanwhile, we had informed the hotel person that we would be getting late for our check in.

 Finally, when we reached Udaipur, the first place that we visited was Lake Pichola where we took a motor boat ride and later had snacks.
 They only serve vegetarian food here.
 Post this, we visited India’s largest underground aquarium where we had a good time looking at the various kind of fishes.

 Later on, we called it a night.